ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ### Storage in Flash/EEPROM
-In the next level, a Flash or EEPROM only accessible from Secure world, can be treated in a similar way where an OTP can be used to store the keys handling the locking and encryption of the bus connecting the SoC to the Flash/EEPROM.
+At the next level, a Flash or EEPROM accessible only from the secure world can be managed similarly, with an OTP used to store the keys for locking and encrypting the bus connecting the SoC to the Flash/EEPROM.

-In this case, PSA Level 2 certification could be achieved as code auditing is limited to the trusted world and Flash contents access, which is a practical thing to do given the bootloader and trusted firmware is a fairly fix asset not expected to be updated so often and changes to the OS would not invalidate PSA certification.
+In this scenario, PSA Level 2 certification could be achieved, as code auditing would be limited to the trusted world and Flash access.
+This is practical because the bootloader and trusted firmware are relatively static components that are not frequently updated, meaning changes to the OS would not invalidate PSA certification.

-as a difference from previous scenario, PSA API could be used if fTPM and trusted services are chosen.
+Unlike the previous scenario, the PSA API could be used if fTPM and trusted services are implemented.

 ![Storage flash](images/storage_flash_500px.jpg)